About

 Technical depth

-Two years of computer science before finishing with a business degree.
-That background means I can debug rendering issues with a dev team in the morning and present organic revenue strategy to a CMO in the afternoon.
+Two years of computer science, then years of building production sites in Ruby on Rails, and these days a lot of Python and AI tooling.
+I can debug rendering issues with a dev team in the morning and present organic revenue strategy to a CMO in the afternoon.
 Most SEOs can do one or the other.